altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 A few moments was not enough~
 ~So it waited~
-~Moments before the host died, Al-tok noticed the curiously normal behavior of the neighbors~ *Al-tok took the next host outside the house*
+~Moments before the host died, Al-tok noticed the curiously normal behavior of the neighbors~ ~No longer distracted by it's mad rush to regain a solid foothold, it look at them closely~ *Al-tok took the next host outside the house*
 ~It was an old lady on a scooter, and waited, not rushing in like before.
 Observing them, Al-tok saw them behave how it expected humans would~